 It might happen that your rat will never need any care at all, and this is great, you can just keep the savings then.
 You should always try your best to keep your rat as healthy as possible.
 This means giving them a good diet that meets all their nutritional needs and keeping their living area in good condition.
 However even the healthiest rat can get sick, and if they do need care, you’ll be glad that you budgeted for it!

 Rats need vet care quite frequently compared to some other animals and the cost of veterinary care can be pretty high.
 I recommend you to budget around $20-$30 a month for 2 rats.

 It is also possible to get insurance for your rat, but I don’t recommend it.
 You’re most likely cheaper off just putting the money aside yourself every month.

-If you decide to keep two rats of a different sex, you have to make sure to spay or neuter them.
-If you do not, you’ll end up with a ton of rat-babies before you know it.
+If you decide to keep two different sex rats you have to make sure to spay or neuter them.
+If you do not, you’ll end up with a ton of rat babies before you know it.
 The cost to get this done depends on where you live, but expect it to be somewhere in the neighborhood of $50.

 Total monthly costs

 Now that we’ve looked at the individual monthly costs, let’s add them together so we can get an overview of how much disposable money you should have before you decide to take on the responsibility of taking care of a rat.

 Their food will cost around $10 a month, their bedding will be around $7.50 a month, new toys + replacements are around $15 a month and vet cost savings should be are around $25 a month.
 If we add that all up, we get an average monthly cost of $57.50 for 2 rats.

 Conclusion – How much does a pet rat cost?